Prag8855/aab/content/guides/insurance.md

 This insurance makes sense if you have people who depend on you, or a mortgage to pay.
 If you can't work, you can still take care of your family.
 Around 26% of Germans have disability insurance.[^4]

-[Muffin](/out/muffin) can help you choose disability insurance from different companies, and they speak English.
 If you don't speak German, [Feather](/out/feather-disability) and [Getsafe](/out/getsafe-berufunfahigkeit) sell disability insurance, and they speak English.
 [Tarifcheck](/out/tarifcheck-berufunfahigkeit) helps you compare options, but it's only in German.

 ## Life insurance (Lebensversicherung)

 Life insurance pays money to your family when you die.
 It's not useful for you, but it's useful for the people who depend on you.
 If you have people who depend on you financially, then life insurance is really important.
 Life insurance is cheap when you are young, but more expensive when you get older.

 [Feather](/out/feather-disability) sells life insurance, and they speak English.
-[Muffin](/out/muffin-disability) can help you choose life insurance from different companies, and they speak English.

 ## Legal insurance ([[Rechtsschutzversicherung]])